-Now you will attempt to add a Word 2016 SmartArt graphic to the Word 2003 Compatibility Mode document.
+You will attempt to add a Word 2019 SmartArt graphic to the Word 2003 Compatibility Mode document.

-- 2. If necessary, display formatting marks and then position the insertion point in front of the paragraph mark at the top of page 2. - 3.
-Choose Insert -> Illustrations -> SmartArt 🛅
+- 2. If necessary, display formatting marks; position the insertion point in front of the paragraph mark at the top of page 2. - 3.
+Choose Insert -> Illustrations -> SmartArt 🛅.

-Note that Word opens the Word 2003 Diagram Gallery, rather than the Word 2016 SmartArt gallery, because the Compatibility Mode document cannot work with Word 2016's SmartArt feature.
+Word opens the Word 2003 Diagram Gallery rather than the Word 2019 SmartArt gallery because the Compatibility Mode document cannot work with Word 2019's SmartArt feature.